openebs-archive/openebs-docs/docs/ndm.md

 <br>

 NDM is deployed as a daemonset during installation of OpenEBS.
 NDM daemonset discovers the disks on each node and creates a custom resource called Block Device or BD.
-This custor CR `blockdevice` is newly introduced in 1.0.0 release of OpenEBS and the old `disk` CR will be slowly deprecated in the future releases.
+This `blockdevice` CR is newly implemented in 1.0.0 release of OpenEBS and the old `disk` CR will be deprecated in the future releases.

-The `disk` CRs in SPC configuration specification of cStor Pools will continue to work as NDM is backward compatible.
+Using `disk` CRs in SPC configuration spec will continue to work as NDM is backward compatible.

 ## Privileged access

 NDM daemon runs in containers and has to access the underlying storage devices and run in Privileged mode.
 NDM requires privileged mode because it requires access to /dev and /sys directories for monitoring the attached devices and also to fetch the details of the attached device using various probes.
-NDM is responsible for discovery of the block devices and filtering out devices that should not be used by OpenEBS; for example the disk that has OS filesystem.
+NDM is responsible for the discovery of block devices and filtering out devices that should not be used by OpenEBS; for example the disk that has OS filesystem.
 Earlier, to detect the OS disk, the NDM pod by default mounted the `/proc/1/mounts` file, which is restricted on nodes that have SELinux=on.
 This is now fixed by mounting the `/proc` directory of the host inside the container and then loading the mount file.

 So at a high level, to allow OpenEBS to run in privileged mode in selinux=on nodes, the cluster should be configured to grant privileged access to OpenEBS service account.